yuval-beiser/algo-trading/AllCode.md

 end;

 //reset crossind
 if marketposition = 0
 then
 begin
 crossind2 = False;
 end;

-//reset shortStop
+//close on cross back
 if marketposition = 0
 then
 begin
 shortStop = 9999999;
 end;

-//reset longstop
+//close on cross back
 if marketposition = 0
 then
 begin
 longstop = -9999999;
-end;

-//reset alertsGenerated
-if marketposition = 0
-then
-begin
-alertsGenerated = 0;
-end;

-//reset longbuyingPower3
-if marketposition = 0
-then
-begin
-longbuyingPower3 = 3;
-end;

-//reset shortbuyingPower3
-if marketposition = 0
-then
-begin
-shortbuyingPower3 = 3;
 end;

 if marketposition = 0 //Conditions Entry Long